chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

 Communication and coordination:
 - Broadcast is bad, unicast is good.
 Mutually authenticated channels are good.
 - Protocols that require coordination across different parties are complicated to implement and ship in practice.

-Maintenance:
-- Cost of implementing new cryptographic primitives is high since there's a long-term maintenance cost.
-Formally verified implementations help, but may not be enough.
 -->

 <!--